 In this post, I share some secrets about Little Italy along with some fun facts that you may not know about this popular San Diego attraction.
 These are the things to look for during your next visit.

 1. The Hidden Ring in Sidewalk on India Street

 Right outside Filippi’s Pizza Grotto, next to the painted electrical box on India Street, try to spot the ring that’s imprinted in the sidewalk.

-Step into Café Zucchero on India Street and take a glance on the floor in front of the registry to see the engraved tile that a Little Italy local installed to commemorate where he met his wife.
+Step into Café Zucchero on India Street and take a glance on the floor in front of the registry to see the engraved love at first sight tile.

 3. Recipe Tables at Amici Park

 Take a blank sheet of paper and a crayon to Amici Park to get a recipe rubbing or two.
 Around the park, you’ll find sculptures of tables with red and white checkered tablecloths that are actually glass mosaics.

 On each table, there are sculptures of plates of food — like stuffed artichokes and marinara sauce — and next to each sculpture is a plaque with the recipe in raised lettering.
 The installation is called “A Recipe For Friendship” and was created by Nina Karavasiles in 2001.